seagle0128/doom-modeline/README.md

    to disable it.
 Please refer to [nerd-icons.el](https://github.com/rainstormstudio/nerd-icons.el) for details.

+   If you prefer [all-the-icons](https://github.com/domtronn/all-the-icons.el), please use release `3.4.0`.
+It doesn't been supported since `4.0.0`.

 1. I am experiencing the laggy issue, how to resolve it?

    Add this configuration into your init file: